Prescription Drug Abuse

 Most Commonly Abused Drugs

-Alcohol abuse remains a widespread concern, leading to addiction, liver disease, mental health disorders and accidents.
+Alcohol abuse is a widespread concern, as overconsumption can lead to addiction, liver disease, mental health disorders, accidents and cognitive decline.
 Excessive alcohol consumption can impair judgment, coordination and decision-making, contributing to risky behaviors and health complications.
-Every year, 29.5 million people in the United States combat alcohol abuse and addiction.

 Prescription Drugs

-Opioid abuse, including prescription painkillers like oxycodone and hydrocodone, has contributed to an epidemic of addiction and overdose deaths.
-In 2021, opioids caused 80,411 overdose deaths in the United States alone.
+• Opioid abuse, including abuse of painkillers prescribed legally like oxycodone and hydrocodone, has contributed to an epidemic of addiction and overdose deaths.

 Stimulants: Cocaine, Methamphetamines and Prescriptions

-Prescription benzodiazepines, used for anxiety and sleep disorders, are prone to abuse due to their sedative effects.
-Long-term benzodiazepine use can lead to tolerance, withdrawal symptoms and overdose risks when combined with other substances.
-Approximately 5.9 million people misuse benzodiazepines and other sedative medications each year.
+• Prescription benzodiazepines, which are used for anxiety and sleep disorders, are prone to abuse due to their sedative effects.
+Long-term benzodiazepine use can lead to tolerance, withdrawal symptoms and overdose risks when these drugs are combined with other substances.
+Approximately 5.9 million people misuse benzodiazepines and other sedative and tranquilizer medications each year.

 Marijuana

-Marijuana misuse can lead to addiction, cognitive impairment and mental health disorders, especially in adolescents and individuals with preexisting psychiatric conditions.
-An estimated 48.2 million people have used marijuana at least once since 2019, and continuing legalization and acceptance efforts may push that number substantially higher.
+• Marijuana misuse can lead to addiction, cognitive impairment and mental health disorders, especially in adolescents and individuals with preexisting psychiatric conditions.
+An estimated 61.8 million people used marijuana in 2023, and continuing legalization and acceptance efforts may push that number substantially higher.
+As of 2024, 37 states and the District of Columbia have legalized recreational and medical marijuana use.

 Synthetic Drugs: Synthetic Cannabinoids and Bath Salts

-Synthetic drugs, designed to mimic the effects of controlled substances, pose significant health risks due to their unpredictable nature and potential for toxic reactions.
-Abuse of synthetic cannabinoids and bath salts can lead to severe medical emergencies and overdose deaths.
-The number of synthetic drugs continues to skyrocket, with more than 200 compounds available, 90 of which are synthetic cannabinoids.
+• Synthetic drugs, which are designed to mimic the effects of controlled substances, pose significant health risks.
+These synthetics have no safety testing before hitting the streets.
+Abuse of synthetic cannabinoids and bath salts can lead to severe medical emergencies and death.
+The number of synthetic drugs continues to skyrocket, with more than 300 new psychoactive substances (NPS) encountered by law enforcement officers.
+Fentanyl, discussed above under sedatives, also falls into the synthetic drug category.

 Consensus Opinion From All Sources

 While the prevalence of drug abuse may vary by region, age group and socioeconomic factors, certain substances consistently rank among the most commonly abused drugs globally.
-Alcohol, prescription opioids, marijuana, stimulants, sedatives and synthetic drugs top the list across the globe.
+Alcohol, opioids, marijuana, stimulants, sedatives and synthetic drugs top the list across the globe.
 Access is the number one reason many of these substances so frequently result in addiction.
-Alcohol and marijuana addiction affect substantially more people than any other substances on the list due to the fact that they’re often legally available.
+Legal and easy access means there are more people struggling with alcohol and marijuana addiction than any other substances on the list.

 If you or a loved one struggles with drug addiction, get help.
 At the National Rehab Hotline, we have counselors standing by to help you take the first steps toward sobriety and provide long-term treatment options and referrals.